 - Man of Steel, Woman of Kleenex: In one of Superman's probable futures, Superman tries to have a child with his wife Lois Lane, but the child causes internal bleeding within the mother, resulting in both of them dying.

-- President Superhero: Superman in one of his alternate future timelines becomes President, based on the technicality that though he came from Krypton, he was born here on Earth in Smallville, Kansas.
+- President Superhero: In Action Comics Annual #3, Superman in one of his alternate future timelines becomes President, based on the technicality that though he came from Krypton, he was born here on Earth in Smallville, Kansas.

 - The Reveal: Hank Hall (Hawk) becomes Monarch.

-- Stable Time Loop: Monarch's goal, since he can't exist unless he goes back in time to force the superhero that becomes him to fight him to the death so he can make sure the future unfolds as it should.
+- Monarch's goal, since he can't exist unless he goes back in time to force the superhero that becomes him to fight him to the death, so that he can make sure the future unfolds as it should.

 - Start of Darkness: The entire plot of the storyline is Waverider's quest to find who Monarch is and stop him before he crosses it.
 He fails to stop the crossing, but because of him coming into the past, he does end up stopping Monarch's plan.